-All dental plans are not created equal.
+All dental plans are not created equal and comparing dental plan coverage can be overwhelming.
 Some differences between plans can be easy to identify: annual maximums, deductibles and co-insurance, for example, are fairly straightforward.
 As the old adage goes, the devil is in the details.

 Here are 6 often overlooked details to look at when comparing dental plan coverage: